 Taking the HGTV Dream Home Sweepstakes as an example, the prize is desirable, but a hundred million entries or more are going to be received.

 By the time you pay for an envelope, paper for the entry form, and a first-class stamp, each mail-in entry will cost well over $0.60 to send.
 So you have to ask yourself, is it worth spending $60 to get 100 extra entries when your chances of winning will still be tens of millions to one?

 Before you enter both online and through the mail, make sure that the sweepstakes rules allow it.
 Some will have restrictions like "one entry per person per day, no matter which entry method you use."
 If you see terminology like that, you run the risk of disqualification if you use both entry methods.
 Be sure to read the rules carefully before wasting postage on mail-in entries.

 Mail-in and Online Entries - Right for You?

 A good middle ground might be to budget a certain amount of money every month to use for mail-in sweepstakes entries.
 Think of it as entertainment, like going to the movies or going out to eat, and make sure you don't go over that budget in any given month.

-The mail-in sweepstakes with the best odds are those that have no online entry method, but those are getting more and more rare these days.
+The mail-in sweepstakes with the best odds are those that have no online entry method, but those are harder to find these days.
 So some of that mail-in sweepstakes budget could go toward large sweepstakes with an unlimited mail-in entry method.
 Some sweepers have success with this method.